nitori/information-node/README.md

 Please help us expand this list!
 Volunteer work wanted!

+# License

+This software is available under the terms of GPLv2 or later, with a special exception for OpenSSL linking (see source files for details).

 # How does this all work?

 The technology behind the project is the following: